-This program provides an opportunity for students who have taken career-technical coursework at a 4J high school the opportunity to pursue advanced career-technical education.
+This post-graduate scholar program provides an opportunity for students who have taken career-technical coursework at a 4J high school the opportunity to pursue advanced career-technical education.
 Students participate in a one-year structured education program at Lane Community College under the sponsorship of 4J.
 (Program ends after 2016–17.)

-The 4J Street Academy is a niche school of Eugene Education Options.
-The 4J Street Academy targets students who are close to graduation, but have previously been unable to complete high school.
-Most Street Academy students are employed or have other significant adult responsibilities.
+The 4J Downtown Academy is a niche school of Eugene Education Options.
+The Downtown Academy targets students who are close to graduation, but have previously been unable to complete high school.
+Most Downtown Academy students are employed or have other significant adult responsibilities.
 Many have been out of school for more than a year and and either live or work in the downtown area.

 IV.
 Community Based Alternatives

 Eugene Education Options is also the hub for assessment and referral to a range of local private alternative schools.